imtrinity94/funkycloudmedina.com/content/post/Drafts/vcsa-deploy-tool-the-system-cannot-execute-the-specified-program.md

 You know what did work?
 A hard reset of the VM.
 Not a guest shutdown, but a reset.

-Fun fact, this is the exact same tool used by the migraiton wizard GUI that is run from the VCSA ISO.
-So if you ever get non-descript errors during the migratino in the GUI try running the tool manually
+Fun fact, this is the exact same tool used by the migration wizard GUI that is run from the VCSA ISO.
+So if you ever get non-descript errors or the wizard fails for an unknown reason during the migration in the GUI try running the tool manually.

 I have no idea why, but resetting the VM and not just restarting it worked.